mattgiamou/mattgiamou.github.io/index.md

 **ARCO Lab is hiring!**

-I am recruiting graduate students to start as early as the Fall of 2023.
+I am recruiting graduate students for 2024.
 Please fill out [this short form](https://forms.gle/HWmpRFhnvEE2pcgW9) if you are interested in and have experience in any of the following areas:

 * theory and implementation of nonlinear and nonconvex optimization algorithms;
 * perception and state estimation for mobile robots;